fredlau95/Oracle_cdc/README.md

 From the picture below you see how the settings you should use.
 If you are using the schema than I have added in the files setup your streamset pipeline like this.

+Somethings you need to do before you start feeding new records to your sql is to set up streamsets and start the pipeline.
+It is important to be careful with typos or it wont work.

 ![Settings for streamsets](https://github.com/fredlau95/Oracle_cdc/blob/main/Pictures_Streamsets/Picture1.png)